 Adams operations are some of the most utilised power operations in homotopy theory.
-This is exemplified by work of Adams counting the number of vector fields on spheres \cite{vectorfieldsonspheres}, by Adams--Atiyah giving a ``postcard sized'' proof of the Hopf invariant one theorem \cite{adamsatiyah}, and by Quillen calculating the algebraic $K$-theory of finite fields \cite{quillenkff}.
-In these three examples, Adams operations arise as operators on \emph{real and complex topological $K$-theory}, $\KO$ and $\KU$.
-In this article we study Adams operations on another cohomology theory $\Tmf$, called \emph{topological modular forms}.
-One's first guess at a construction of such operations on $\Tmf$ might be to simply copy that for topological $K$-theory, however, there is a fatal flaw with this approach: the most common construction of Adams operations on $\KO$ and $\KU$ is performed by geometric methods, in particular by manipulating vector bundles, and no such geometric interpretation for the cohomology classes of $\Tmf$ currently exists.
-Thus, to motivate our study of Adams operations on $\Tmf$ in this article, let us first reimagine these operations on $\KU$ through the lens of algebraic geometry.\\
+This is exemplified by the work of Adams counting the number of vector fields on spheres \cite{vectorfieldsonspheres}, by Adams--Atiyah giving a ``postcard-sized'' proof of the Hopf invariant one theorem \cite{adamsatiyah}, and by Quillen calculating the algebraic $K$-theory of finite fields \cite{quillenkff}.
+In these three examples, Adams operations arise as operators on \emph{topological $K$-theory} $\KU$.
+In this article, we study Adams operations on another extraordinary cohomology theory $\Tmf$, called \emph{topological modular forms}, which has received much attention in recent years.
+Many view $\Tmf$ as a natural higher height analogue of topological $K$-theory, due to its relationships with number theory (through its connection to modular forms) as well as differential geometry and physics (through the string orientation $\sigma\colon \MString\to \Tmf$), and its ability to help with computations in stable homotopy theory; see \cite{handbooktmf} for more details and references. \\